mystborn/TaffyScript/docs/tutorial/variables.md

 // Outputs: 10
 ```

 In most other languages, the second use of var would [shadow](https://en.wikipedia.org/wiki/Variable_shadowing) the previous variable for the duration of the code in between the braces.
 Here it overwrites the old i.
+In fact the second `var` gets discarded by the compiler.

 ```cs
 var i = 0;